Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 I haven’t built the Double Zeta, so you’ll have to settle for this lineart

 By and large, the Zeta feels like it’s coming from a different place than its siblings - and that’s because it is!
 Much of its visual design is dictated by the fact that it’s transformable.
 For example, it’s legs are so big and chunky because they house all the generators, as well as most of the thrusters.
-It’s like they took the majority of the suit’s bulk and condensed it into one place.

 I’m not going to say that you should love the Zeta - I myself have needed years and years for the design to start to grow on me - but I’ve come to appreciate the fact that it’s an example of form following function.